thomasjpfan/sksearchspace/README.md

 ### Auto Halving Search

-`AutoHalvingRandomSearchCV` automatically generates search spaces and uses successive halving to train a model:
+`AutoHalvingRandomSearchCV` automatically generates search spaces and uses successive halving to train a model.
+This is based on [HalvingRandomSearchCV](https://scikit-learn.org/dev/modules/generated/sklearn.model_selection.HalvingRandomSearchCV.html#sklearn.model_selection.HalvingRandomSearchCV) which is going to be released in sklearn 0.24.

 ```py
 from sksearchspace import AutoHalvingRandomSearchCV